 - Employees should not save copies of personal data to their own computers.
 Always access and update the central copy of any data.

-The law requires Coaching for Talent and iPapilio JS Ltd to take reasonable steps to ensure data is kept accurate and up to date.
+The law requires Coaching to Reconnect to take reasonable steps to ensure data is kept accurate and up to date.

-The more important it is that the personal data is accurate, the greater the effort Coaching for Talent and iPapilio JS Ltd should put into ensuring its accuracy.
+The more important it is that the personal data is accurate, the greater the effort Coaching to Reconnect should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 - Data will be held in as few places as necessary.
 Staff should not create any unnecessary additional data sets.

 - Staff should take every opportunity to ensure data is updated.
 For instance by confirming a customer’s details when they call.